trainoasis/pumptrack/README.md

 ## TODO

 - Add Supabase + leaderboard on ESC key
-- Redesign to use a BIKER sprite instead of a ball
+- Redesign biker so its more realistic
+- Make sure biker leans down or changes when SPACE is pressed
-- Add funky sounds
+- Add better sounds + soundtrack
 - Define game goal — when do you "die"? when do you "win"?
 - Explore bots to play against (shadow-rider style) — fun, useful, or not?
 - Explore a multiplayer version